 Turnouts can be created in a huge range of sizes by combining different switch sizes with different V-crossing angles.
 For example a C switch leading to a 1:10 V-crossing makes a C-10 turnout.
 Much of your design work in Templot will consist of selecting these different size combinations, and then perhaps setting a curving radius along the main road such that the resulting turnout fits the desired location on your track plan.

-The first thing to do is to switch on your printer and select the help > print F key chart menu item.
+The first thing to do is to switch on your printer and click the [ help > print F key chart ] menu item.
 This will print a chart of the function key shortcuts which can be placed behind your keyboard for reference.
 (If you find the chart baffling, fear not, all will become clear as you work through these pages.)

 If you don't like the screen colours, click the small multi-coloured button near the top left-hand corner and select a different colour scheme.

 The B-6 turnout template which you are seeing is the starting condition for the control template.
 It is waiting there for you to adjust it to the size, length and curving line which you require.
 There are several ways to do this, but the most frequently used are: